seven-tunes-labs/sugarcrm-config-manager/README.md

 ### Installation

-1. Create your own package by zipping up this folder, or use our Release - Change the default password in `files/ConfigManager.php` if needed.
+1. Create your own package by zipping up this folder, or download our release [sugarcrm-config-manager.zip](https://github.com/seven-tunes-labs/sugarcrm-config-manager/releases/download/1/sugarcrm-config-manager.zip) - Change the default password in `files/ConfigManager.php` if needed.
 2. In your SugarCRM Instance, go to Module Loader -> Load package -> and then Install.
-3. Careful: Installation triggers Repair & Rebuild and might logout users.
+3. Careful: Installation triggers Repair & Rebuild and WILL logout users.
 4. Once installed, refresh the page and navigate to Admin -> Config Manager!

 ---